HOW TO SLEEP IN AIRPORTS

 NEEDS MUST WHEN YOU FLY SO OFTEN

-Sleeping in airports has become a part of travelling for me and if I am honest there are times I’ve had some incredible nights sleep.
+Sleeping in airports has become a part of traveling for me, and if I am honest, there are times I’ve had some incredible nights’ sleep.

 I WOULDN’T BE WHERE I AM IF I WASN’T ABLE TO SLEEP IN ALL THOSE AIRPORTS

-Although it’s always better to stay in actual accommodation whether it be a hostel or a hotel, sometimes it just isn’t feasible and can be an unnecessary cost.
-This can be due to a number of reasons; you could be having a layover and aren’t able to leave the airport or your flight could be early the next morning which can make transport to the airport a struggle or a extra night in a hotel rather pointless.
+Although it’s always better to stay in an actual accommodation, whether it be a hostel or a hotel, sometimes it just isn’t feasible and can be an unnecessary cost.
+This can be due to a number of reasons; you could be having a layover and aren’t able to leave the airport, or your flight could be early the next morning, which can make transport to the airport a struggle or a extra night in a hotel rather pointless.

-Whatever the reason it’s great to be prepared.
-Generally speaking airports are safe and airside (beyond passport control) are safer again.
-With the amount of security and CCTV there is little risk while you get some shut eye.
+Whatever the reason, it’s great to be prepared.
+Generally speaking, airports are safe, and airside (beyond passport control) is safer again.
+With the amount of security and CCTV, there is little risk while you get some shut-eye.

-I always prefer sleeping airside, as everything is done (check in, security and passport control) and all there is left to do is arrive at the gate on time.
-Although sometimes it’s not always possible as not all airports are 24 hours.
-Just be sure to check in online as you might have to wait around for it to open – This happened to me at Doha!
+I always prefer sleeping airside, as everything is done (check-in, security, and passport control), and all that is left is arriving at the gate on time.
+Although sometimes it’s not always possible, as not all airports are open 24 hours.
+Just be sure to check in online, as you might have to wait around for it to open.
+This happened to me in Doha!

 RELATED READ: HOW TO MAKE FRIENDS WHILE TRAVELLING